2102860/CS220-AU-portfolio/README.md

 ## by week 12
 - send my essay draft to my peer student and hopefully get a feedback.
 - start writing an actual essay
-- change the link to look more clean
+- change the URL of my pdf files to look more clean
 ## by week 14
 - reduce GB on my research slides
+## by week 15
+- finish writing essay
+- add referencing list
+- improve the essay
+- change the URL of my pdf files to look more clean
+## by week 16
+- final check
+- Submit !
 <br>